-Welcome to my blog, where I’ll mostly ramble on about some of my favorite things.
-It could be an unsung rock band, a defunct pro wrestling promotion, or anything else that comes to mind.
+Welcome to my blog, where I’ll ramble on about some of my favorite things; an unsung rock band, a defunct pro wrestling promotion, or anything else that comes to mind.
 Enjoy!

-MAJOR LEAGUE SOCCER IS ON THE RISE
+IS ON THE RISE

-For many Americans, especially us older guys, soccer is still a tough sell.
-I know, I was on the other side of the fence for 40 years.
-For four decades I was one of those dudes who thought that soccer was boring, it didn't have enough scoring, it lacked the eye-popping flair of basketball and the bone-crushing impact of (American) football and hockey.
+For many American sports fans, especially us older guys, soccer is still a tough sell.
+I should know, I was on the other side of the fence for 40 years.
+For four decades I was one of those dudes who thought that soccer was boring, that it didn't have enough scoring, that it lacked the eye-popping flair of basketball and the bone-crushing impact of (American) football and hockey.
 Baseball?
 Well, that's a beast unto itself which I hope to discuss at a later date.
 Soccer was what those guys overseas played, fans went nuts for it, even died for it.
 I never got it.
-For the sake of brevity, I won't recall the entire story of how I eventually came to fall in love with what is now my favorite sport in the world.
+For the sake of brevity, I won't recall the entire story of how I eventually came to fall in love with what is now my favorite sport in the entire world.
 Let's just say that it happened.

 Major League Soccer is the relatively new American soccer league formed in 1996.
 Since its inception, the league has had its growing pains, with clubs folding and rebranding, but today the league is thriving.
 Expansion is on the rise, Cincinnati starts in 2019, with Nashville, Miami and Austin not far behind.
-Beyond that, cities such as Detroit and Sacramento are bidding for MLS expansion franchises.
-TV viewership is also on the rise, seeing a steady increase every year since 2014.* Attendance is on the upswing as well, with newcomers Atlanta United—league champions in just their second season—drawing upwards of 70,000 per match, rivaling some of the biggest audiences in South America and Europe as well as the recent World Cup.
+Beyond that, cities such as St. Louis and Sacramento are bidding for MLS expansion franchises.
+TV viewership is on the rise, seeing a steady increase every year since 2014.* Attendance is on the upswing as well, with newcomers Atlanta United—league champions in just their second season—drawing upwards of 70,000 per match, rivaling some of the biggest audiences in South America and Europe as well as the recent World Cup.

 So what makes soccer—and MLS in particular—so amazing?
 Let's start with what takes place on the pitch (soccer term for field).
 The action is fast-paced and usually very back-and-forth, with no commercial breaks except for halftime.
-That's right, while every other sport can't wait for the opportunity to stop the action and sell you a Pepsi or a Ford F-150, soccer has to wait (at least) 45 minutes.
+That's right, while every other sport can't wait for the opportunity to pump the brakes and sell you a Pepsi or a Ford F-150, soccer has to wait (at least) 45 minutes.
 To be fair, soccer makes up for this by selling you products right on the front of the jersey, but it's a trade-off most fans happily accept.
 And while It's true that soccer has a dearth of scoring compared to other sports, that just makes the goals even more exciting.
 Go to a live match and watch the crowd erupt when a goal is scored, I swear you will never forget it.
 Is it anti-climactic to spend 90 minutes of your life watching a 0-0 draw?
 It can be, but I've also seen plenty of good matches with no scoring, and in all my years of attending matches, I've actually only seen one 0-0 draw.

 But what about non-sports fans?
-I can only tell you that the friends I've taken to MLS matches seem to have a much better time than other sporting events I've taken them to.
-There's a level of participation with the fans, a camaraderie that doesn't exist anywhere else.
+I can only tell you that the "sports-adverse" friends I've taken to MLS matches seem to have a much better time than other sporting events I've taken them to.
+There's a level of participation with your fellow supporters, a camaraderie that doesn't exist anywhere else.
 If you're like most of us you'll feel right at home, you'll sing at the top of your lungs, you may even high-five and hug total strangers, then go right back to ignoring them.
 Also, since there's a fair amount of creativity involved in soccer, the sport gets a lot of love from the artist community (as you can see on this very site!).

 *Source = Wikipedia